DAIRLab/dairlib/examples/franka_trajectory_following/README.md

 ## Relevant Files
 This section provides a more detailed overview of the relevant files, how they are implemented, and how they should be used.
+This section is not yet complete.
+For specific file description requests, feel free to email adam.wei@mail.utoronto.ca.
 ### dairlib

 ##### examples/franka_trjacetory_following/parameters.yaml